lemlac/mulem/docs/reference.md

 print("{ maxAdd.( f(0), g(0) ) (1) }")
 ```

+The syntax `.()` was chosen so that generic type inferrence will take precedence. `max(a, b)` means to *call the instantiated function that `max` returns with inferred types* where as `max.(a, b)` means to *call the abstract function `max` with these exact values.* This also makes it easy to distinguish actual function calls from macros/inlining.

 ### Where Block

-This is used to define what each parameter's type is for an abstract function.
+This is not required for all meta functions but is useful for defining what patterns each parameter is expected to be.
 It must be the first definition, and any subsequent definitions should have patterns that match the where clause.
-On common pattern is simply `type` which indicates that a parameter is any literal type.
+One common pattern is simply `type` which indicates that a parameter is any literal type.

 ```
 List T N :: where